OpenWork-NZ/mdwg/docs/_defs/ServiceTypeVersion.md

 Therefore - It is recommended that the *ServiceTypeVersion* be populated in service metadata records in such a way that discovery of services that adhere to a specific service type version can be found and filtered.

 ## Also Consider
-There are any locations where service type and version infromation may be captured.
+There are many locations where service type and version information may be captured.
 Choose appropriately.

 **[Service Type](./ServiceType)** The mandatory *serviceType* element should be populated with a value from managed controled vocabulary containing names for generic types of services.
 While ISO 19115-1 descibes these values as very specific (e.g. ‘discovery’, ‘view’, ‘download’, ‘transformation’, or ‘invoke') in practice, somewhat generic terms for spatial service standards are often used (e.g. OGC Web Map Service, OGC Web Coverage Service, Atom feed)